What Mediators Can Learn from an AI Pre-Mediation Report

 The report supports thoughtful preparation without locking the mediator into a fixed path.

 Emotions drive many conflicts, but they are often expressed indirectly.
-The report highlights emotional pressure points so mediators are not surprised when strong reactions appear.
+The report can highlight emotional pressure points described by the parties so mediators are less surprised when strong reactions appear.

 Professional Support, Not Decision-Making